 Ashden Award for Powering Futures in Clean Energy

-Clean energy can bring change across communities – including the creation of 25 million new jobs worldwide by the end of the decade.
+Clean energy can bring change across communities – and could create 25 million new jobs worldwide by the end of the decade.
 But marginalised and excluded groups, such as women, young people and those with little money, often lack the skills and opportunities to join the clean energy workforce.

-The Ashden Award for Skills Powering Energy Access will boost organisations bringing skills to marginalised people in low-income countries.
-The training could be in any part of the clean energy sector and could boost financial, technical, management and soft skills.
+The Ashden Award for Powering Futures in Clean Energy will boost organisations bringing skills to marginalised people in the Global South.
+The training could be in any part of the clean energy sector and could support financial, technical, management or soft skills.

 As well as focusing on excluded groups, the winner will be pioneering an innovative approach and tackling the transition from training to paid employment.

-The Ashden Award for Natural Climate Solutions will boost the work of Indigenous peoples and local communities in Latin America, Africa and Asia (ODA countries only) carrying out their vision of ecological restoration and the protection of their territories, as well as strengthening the incomes, wellbeing and security of their communities, enabling them to act as guardians and restorers of their lands.
+The Ashden Award for Natural Climate Solutions will boost the work of Indigenous peoples and local communities carrying out their vision of ecological restoration and territory protection, and strengthening their incomes, wellbeing and security of their communities.

-The winner could be turning palm or soy plantation areas into sustainable productive land, helping communities restore degraded or desertified ecosystems, or supporting community agroforestry enterprises.
+The winner could be turning palm or soy plantation areas into sustainable productive land, helping communities restore degraded or desertified ecosystems, or supporting community agroforestry.
 The winner’s work will be centred on the needs, priorities and knowledge of indigenous people and local communities.

 Ashden Award for Energising Refugees and Displaced People